Book Accommodation | Fermanagh Map | Brochures | Contact Us

 Marble Arch Nature Reserve (also known as the Cladagh Glen) is a vestige of an ancient ash wood

 clinging to the steep side of the Cladagh River gorge.
 It forms part of the wider Marlbank NNR which includes Killykeegan, Crossmurrin, Hanging Rock and Rossa Nature Reserves which are all linked by their landscape and shaped by the weathering of sedimentary Limestone.
 The site is also part of the Marble Arch Caves Global Geopark.

 The Marble Arch and the Cascades are arguably the highlights of this water-sculpted valley.
-The wooden glen is very atmospheric and makes a magical walk for adults and children alike with its twists and turns revealing yet another inspiring scene involving rock, water, trees and dappled sunshine.
+The Arch over the river, formed when the cave roof collapsed, gets its name from the polished limestone which people believed was marble.
+The wooded glen is very atmospheric ensuring a magical walk for adults and children alike.

 43 Marlbank Road

 There are two access points, the Marble Arch Caves Global Geopark Visitors Centre or via the Cladagh Glen carpark.
 There is a linear waymarked walking route 1.25 miles/2km long.
 This walk is over uneven and steep terrain.